140am/butler/README.md

     worker.run()

-##### Advanced Usage

-Optionally functions can be registerd under a different name:

-    worker.register_function(resize_image, 'resize')

-Process incoming Direct Requests / Messages manually:

-    reply = None
-    while True:
-        request = service.recv(reply)
-        reply = None  # reset state
-        if not request:
-            continue
-        # do work
-        reply = 'hello world'

 ### Client Request

+#### Remote procedure call (RPC) on a Service

 Send a request to a registered service and receive its response.
-The default `Client.timeout` will wait max `2500` msec (2.5 second) for the request to be accepted by a `Worker` and return a response.
-The Client can optionally also automatically re-connect (`Client.persistent = False`) and attempt multiple times (`Client.retries`) if required.

-#### Remote procedure call (RPC) on a Service

     client = butler.Client('tcp://127.0.0.1:5555').rpc('api.images')
     client.resize_image('test.jpeg', '150x180')